Last revised: October 21, 2019

 And the passage in Luke 17, which the lectionary skips over, but for which Gil Bailie focuses all his comments about Luke 16-19, is featured in a couple places in Alison’s Raising Abel: p.
 126 and pp. 150-151.
 The latter reference comes in the context of taking a more wholistic look at Luke’s eschatology [pp. 149-152].
 These are worth looking up as a compliment to what Gil has to say on Luke 17:20-37.

 3. Robert Hamerton-Kelly, sermon from October 7, 2001 (Woodside Village Church).

-4. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2013, titled “Ordinary Slaves“; a sermon in 2016, “The Power of Forgiveness“; Russ Hewett, a blog in 2016, “Enough Faith to Forgive.”
+4. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2013, titled “Ordinary Slaves“; a sermon in 2016, “The Power of Forgiveness“; a sermon in 2019, “Worthless Slaves“; Russ Hewett, a blog in 2016, “Enough Faith to Forgive.”